jugipe/r.trainee-2022/README.md

 To get your local copy up and running follow these steps

 ### Prerequisites
-I suggest running the API in a virtual environment
+I suggest running the program in a virtual environment

 1. Install the virtual environment
   ```sh